 More reasons to have children

 - They are the future green voters and policy makers.
-The likes of Greta Thunberg are already sending shockwaves of change throughout the world, inspiring and demanding action.
+The likes of Greta Thunberg are already sending shockwaves of change throughout the world, inspiring and demanding climate action.
 Thanks to them and the voices of many others, climate change now tops the political agenda.

 - In an era of polarising ideology, children and family members can be the biggest influencing factor to changing views on climate change.
 Even stern US politicians in denial of the climate crisis changed their tune after being persuaded by their children.